Be Optimistic and Improve Your Finances

 Gratefulness

-Take the time to appreciate the things that you have already accomplished in terms of your possessions and your relationships.
+Take the time to appreciate the things you have already accomplished in terms of your possessions and your relationships.

 Many studies have found a link between gratefulness and individual happiness.